danilevy1212/nvim/lua/modules/README.md

 - Tools:

-    Plugins that offer an interface to an external program or interact with external systems in some way.
+    Plugins that offer an interface to an external program or interact with external systems outside neovim.

 - Editor